kitwaicloud/kitwaicloud.github.io/tensorflow_on_spark/tensorflow_on_spark.md

-# Deep Learning with TensorFlow on Spark
+# Deep Learning with TensorFlowOnSpark

 TensorFlowOnSpark provides a framework for running TensorFlow on Apache Spark.
 It allows distributed training and inference on Apache Spark clusters.
 It requires minimal changes to existing TensorFlow programs.
 See. [https://github.com/yahoo/TensorFlowOnSpark/wiki/Conversion-Guide] for more information on TensorFlow to TensorFlowOnSpark conversion.